MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+BODYPARAMETER <IMicrosoftGraphAuthenticationContextClassReference>: authenticationContextClassReference
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+  - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
+This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
+For example, a selection UX.
+  - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference object.
+This value should be used to identify the authentication context class reference when building user-facing admin experiences.
+For example, a selection UX.
+  - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
+When it is set to false, it should not be shown in authentication context selection UX, or used to protect app resources.
+It will be shown and available for Conditional Access policy authoring.
+The default value is false.
+Supports $filter (eq).

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy